 The Trustees review their priorities at regular intervals and seek to remain responsive and flexible in the face of new developments both in the University and in the academic and research community generally.
-This will be increasingly important in a future in which the UK will cease to be a member state of the European Union.
-The Trustees operate on a five year cycle of commitment and some programmes have been renewed repeatedly; for example, the Leverhulme Early Career Fellowships, which the Trust has supported on behalf of the University since 2007, and the research funding programmes run jointly with the Schools of the University.
+This will be increasingly important now that the UK is no longer a member state of the European Union.
+The Trustees operate on a five-year cycle of commitment and some programmes have been renewed repeatedly; for example, the Leverhulme Early Career Fellowships, which the Trust has supported on behalf of the University since 2007, and the research funding programmes run jointly with the Schools of the University.